wazo-platform/wazo-doc/source/contributors/translate.rst

 Translating XiVO
 ****************

-French and English are maintained by Avencall.
+French and English are maintained by the Wazo authors.
 Other languages are provided by the community.

 Asterisk and XiVO Prompts
 =========================

-Avencall is in contact with several studios for different languages and prompts.
-The information for those languages are :
+Languages and prompts are recorded by several studios.
+The information for those languages are:

 * French : Super Sonic productions (supersonicprod@wanadoo.fr)
 * English : Asterisk voice (allison@theasteriskvoice.com)